stliakis/streamback/README.md

 ).add_callback(AutoRestart(max_seconds=10, max_memory_mb=100))
 ```

-The above will restart the child processes every 10 seconds or when they reach 100mb of rss memory usage.
+The above will restart the child processes every 10 seconds or when it reaches 100mb of rss memory usage.

 ### Custom extensions